Bookmark and Share

 In this same general vicinity the trail begins to pass through some relatively tall vegetation.
 This is a good place to make a lot of noise in order to avoid a surprise encounter with a bear.

-At 4.8 miles you’ll finally emerge from the forest and into the great wide open.
+At 4.8 miles hikers will finally emerge from the forest and into the great wide open.
 From here the path crosses a large talus field, as well as a couple of avalanche chutes.

-There isn’t much of a beach area at the end of the trail, but there is a small side trail that veers off towards the right.
-However, the best views of the lake are on the left side.
-Just prior to reaching the lake there is a series of stepping stones that allow hikers to cross the creek.
-From the left side of the lake the red argillite cliffs will provide the perfect scenic backdrop the lake is most known for.
+There isn't much of a beach area at the end of the trail, but there is a narrow side trail that veers off towards the right.
+However, the best views of the lake are from the left side.
+Just prior to reaching the lake there's a series of stepping stones that allow hikers to cross the creek.
+From the left side of the lake the red argillite cliffs will provide the perfect scenic backdrop the lake is best known for.

 The lake is named after Otokomi, a part Blackfoot Indian who accompanied George Bird Grinnell on his early expeditions in the Glacier region.
 Otokomi in the Blackfeet language means "Yellow Fish".
 Otokomi's English name was Rose, from which the names Rose Basin and Rose Creek are derived.